 - Molecular Observation Network (MONet): Modeling from elements to ecosystems.
 This project creates a national molecular-level ecosystem/watershed/coastal monitoring network.

 - Modeling and Data Sciences Capability (MDS): Visualizing all biological and environmental data.
 This project focuses on developing a BER-dedicated capability that provides mid-range high-performance computing for data-model integration and multiscale modeling.

-The foundation for these long-term platforms is EMSD/EMSL's seven integrated research platforms.
+The foundation for these long-term objectives are EMSD/EMSL's research areas.

 Scientists at EMSD also support non-BER-funded research projects that use EMSL’s capabilities.
 Our scientists are leading or have led projects funded by:

 - the National Science Foundation, including the Center for Sustainable Nanotechnology

 - the National Institutes of Health, including the Pacific Northwest Center for Cryo-EM